-B. Eligibility determination: To be eligible for mi via program services, eligible recipients must require the LOC of services provided in an ICF/IID for eligible recipients identified as DD and MF, or in an NF for participants identified as CoLTS (c), diagnosed with AIDS, or BI.
-Prior authorization of services does not guarantee that applicants/eligible recipients are eligible for medicaid.
+B. Eligibility determination: To be eligible for mi via program services, eligible recipients must require the LOC of services provided in an ICF/IID.
+Prior authorization of services does not guarantee that applicants or eligible recipients are eligible for MAP services.